May Edward Chinn

-May Edward Chinn (April 15, 1896 - December 1, 1980) was an African-American woman physician.
+May Edward Chinn (April 15, 1896 – December 1, 1980) was an American physician.
 She was the first African-American woman to graduate from Bellevue Hospital Medical College, now NYU School of Medicine, and the first African-American woman to intern at Harlem Hospital.
 In her private practice, she provided care for black patients who would not otherwise receive treatment in white facilities.
 She was also a strong advocate of early cancer screening.

 Early life and education

-Chinn was born in Great Barrington, Massachusetts and was raised in New York City.
-Her father, William Lafayette Chinn, was born a slave in 1852 in Manassas, Virginia.
+Chinn was born in Great Barrington, Massachusetts, on April 15, 1896, and was raised in New York City.
+Her father, William Lafayette Chinn, was enslaved from birth in 1852 in Manassas, Virginia.
 He escaped slavery at the age of 11.
 Her mother, Lula Ann Evans, was born in 1876 in Norfolk, Virginia.
 She was an African American descendant of the Chickahominy people, a smaller group within the large Algonquin tribe.
 Lula Ann Evans worked as a housekeeper on the estate of Charles L. Tiffany, a jeweler living in Irvington, New York.
 From her earnings, Lula Ann saved enough to send her daughter to Bordentown Manual and Training Industrial School, a boarding school in New Jersey.
 After contracting osteomyelitis of the jaw, Chinn moved back to New York for surgery.
 Living with the white Tiffany family, Chinn was exposed to classical music and taught German and French.
 After the Tiffany family estate was sold due to the death of Charles Tiffany, Chinn and her mother returned to New York City where she resumed her education at a public school and took piano lessons.